yodle/new-relic-synthetics-manager/README.md

 synthmanager was written for node.js v6 or greater.
 You will need to have that installed to proceed.
 Installation instructions can be found here: https://nodejs.org/

 Install the synthmanager command via npm to allow you to use the command line tool:

 ```
 $ npm install new-relic-synthetics-manager -g
 ```

 Next, create an npm project to store our synthetics:

 ```
 $ mkdir syntheticsProject
 $ cd syntheticsProject
 $ npm init
 ```

-After creating a project, add synthetics-manager as a dependency:
+After creating a project, add new-relic-synthetics-manager as a dependency:

 ```
 $ npm install new-relic-synthetics-manager --save
 ```

 Now, new synthetics can be created with the 'synthmanager create' command:

 ```
 $ synthmanager create --name "New Synthetic Name" --filename newSyntheticName.js
 ```